paritytrading/juncture/juncture-nasdaq/README.md

 License
 -------

-Juncture NASDAQ is released under the Apache License, Version 2.0.
+Juncture Nasdaq is released under the Apache License, Version 2.0.